-Italy's Conte survives no-confidence vote to stave off government collapse
+Italy’s Conte survives no-confidence vote to stave off government collapse

 Calling the crisis “incomprehensible,” Conte argued that politicians risked looking “like they have lost touch with reality.”

 By hanging on, Conte has a chance to be Italy’s longest-serving leader since Silvio Berlusconi — even though he has no official party and was unknown to Italians until 2½ years ago.
 He has since charted one of the unlikeliest political careers in Europe.
-Initially lampooned as a powerless figurehead of a coalition dominated by the far-right, he stayed on as leader in 2019 under a new, much different government — left-leaning and amiable toward Brussels.
-The fact that Conte once led a Euroskeptic, anti-migrant government seemed almost forgotten in his remarks to the parliament, when he called on support from “pro-European, liberal” forces.
+Initially lampooned as a powerless figurehead of a coalition dominated by the far right, he stayed on as leader in 2019 under a new, much different government — left-leaning and amiable toward Brussels.
+The fact that Conte once led a Euroskeptic, anti-migrant government seemed almost forgotten in his remarks to Parliament, when he called on support from “pro-European, liberal” forces.

 Roberto D’Alimonte, a political science professor at Luiss Guido Carli University, said Conte has shown himself to be skilled at surviving political conflict.